-The action then moves back to England, where much of the rest of the movie was filmed at Headland Hotel in Newquay, Cornwall.
+The action then moves back to England, where much of the rest of the movie was filmed (at the Headland Hotel in Newquay, Cornwall).

-I don’t think I’ve ever seen the movie (although it was well received at the time) but the book is an excellent read for children.
-Apparently they changed the ending for the movie, which to me is a travesty (Roald Dahl was of this opinion too, so I read).
+I don’t think I’ve ever seen the movie but the book is an excellent read for children.
+Apparently they changed the ending for the movie, which to me is a travesty.

 Maybe best to just stick to the book.
 Gamle Bergen is worth a visit though.